pablotron/zip-crystal/README.md

 *Features*
 * Read and write zip files
 * Native Crystal, no dependencies other than zlib
+* Stream writing (e.g. write zip to socket, pipe or other arbitrary, non-seekable IO)
 * ZIP64 support
 * Store and DEFLATE compression
 * UTF-8 filename and comment support (EFS)